See All Our Insights

 According to a report from Grand View Research, the IoT market in healthcare is expected to grow to $534.3 Billion by 2025.
 The prediction is largely based on a growing preference healthcare professionals have for real-time data when it comes to the management of chronic diseases.
 Remote monitoring of patients and collection of health-related data for research are only two of many IoT benefits that can significantly improve correct diagnosis, reduce readmission rates, and reduce costs for hospitals.

-What we can expect more of in 2020 and years beyond is a further development of smart hospitals.
+What we can expect more of in the years to come is a further development of smart hospitals.
 Together with AI, IoT will be able to evolve a hospital from being just digital to a “smart” organization that can collect daily patient data, produce using machine learning algorithms, and share those insights for all involved parties.

 Telemedicine provides greater accessibility to healthcare services.
 For routine visits and management of chronic illnesses, any geographical restrictions are removed thanks to apps and digital devices that can gather and send information like vitals, ultrasounds, heart and lung sounds, images of skin, ears, eyes, and even blood test results.